vuanhtuan1012/machine-learning/README.md

 </p>

 It consists of four steps:
-- Load Data: load data from text files, `ex1data1.txt` and `ex1data2.txt`.
+- Load Data: load data from text files: `ex1data1.txt` and `ex1data2.txt`.
 - Define functions: define functions to predict outputs, to compute cost, to normalize features, and to carry out the algorithm gradient descent.
-- Prepare Data: add column of ones to variables, do normalize features if needed.
+- Prepare Data: add a column of ones to variables, do normalize features if needed.
-- Training: initialize weights, learning rate, and number of iterations (called *epochs*) then lauch gradient descent.
+- Training: initialize weights, learning rate, and a number of iterations (called *epochs*), then launch gradient descent.

 Finally, I do one more step visualization to figure out the result obtained.